 The investigation should be completed promptly so that a decision can be rendered within 45 days of receipt of the complaint.
 If this is not possible, the complainant will be informed of the status of the investigation within 45 days.
+The standard of proof to determine if a person is responsible for violating the policy is preponderance.

 A confidential record of all complaints, including their disposition, will be maintained by the investigating unit.
 The person who receives a complaint against a member of the staff will refer the matter for investigation to the Director of Human Resources (Director of Equal Opportunity), who will inform the appropriate member of Senior Staff.
 The complaint will generally be investigated by the Director of Human Resources.
-The Director of Equal Opportunity (or other designated investigator) will provide findings, in writing, to the appropriate member of Senior Staff, who will determine what action, if any, is appropriate.
+The Director of Equal Opportunity (or other designated investigator) will provide findings, in writing, to the appropriate member of Senior

+Staff, who will determine what action, if any, is appropriate.
 Action involving staff will be consistent with any applicable College policy.